seb-lopez-331/job-application-follow-up-assistant/README.md

 This repository offers a `.env.template` file with an overview of the variables that are placed inside of the `.env` file.

 If you require access to the API key or any other sensitive information, please contact me directly, and I will provide you with the `.env` file.

+## How to use

+First, we would like to install our required dependencies using pip.
+We can do this by running the following:
+`./pre-script.sh`

+Secondly run something like:
+`crontab -e`
+`0 9 * * * python3 main.py`

+This will run your script every day at 9:00 AM.
+If you wish to configure it for another time or frequency, experiment with the crontab guru https://crontab.guru/ for different cron commands.

 ## Important Note